iemtejasvi/Sauces/README.md

 ### **3. Update the Referral Code**

-Open the script file (`sauces.py`) and update the referral code from `"iemtejas"` to your own referral code if needed.
+Open the script file (`sauces.py`) and update the referral code from `"iemtejas"` to your own referral code.
 Save the file after making the changes.

 ### **4. Execute the Script**